-While we certainly understand the need for some students to carry a cell phone, it can become a disruption to the teaching/learning process if they come into the classroom.
-For that reason, cell phones are to be turned off and kept in the student's backpack (in their locker) during normal school operating hours.
+While we certainly understand the need for some students to carry a cell phone or other communication device, it can become a disruption to the teaching/learning process if they come into the classroom.
+For that reason, these devices are to be turned off and kept in the student's backpack (in their locker) during normal school operating hours.
 Students may also bring them to the office for safeguarding if desired.
-Failure to follow these procedures may result in confiscation of the cell phone (until the end of the day) and a call home to parents.
+Failure to follow these procedures may result in confiscation of the device (until the end of the day).